ro-tex/unique/README.md

 go install github.com/ro-tex/unique@latest
 ```

-### Grab a binary:
+### Grab a binary

 If you prefer a binary, you can download a Linux or Mac one from https://github.com/ro-tex/unique/releases.

 ## Usage

-When no arguments are given, `unique` reads from the standard in.
+When no arguments are given, `unique` reads from the standard input.
 Running

 ```shell